Lillian26/workshop_dApp/get_started/cardano-dev-recap.md

-If you are brand new to the cardano space and dev, start with the overview on the developers portal - the components
+If you are brand new to the cardano space and dev, start with the overview on the developers portal - the components.

 # COMPONENTS:
 Here are 3 basic components you'll definitely use;

-Install cardano-node and cardano-cli( is a node js package, so you need node js on your system) because anything you do locally, will need you to run node runing whether testnet or mainnet
+Install cardano-node and cardano-cli( is a node js package, so you need node js on your system) because anything you do locally, will need you to run node runing whether testnet or mainnet.

-cardano-wallet - API that let's you do wallet transactions through http requests
+cardano-wallet - API that let's you do wallet transactions through http requests.

 # RESOURCES:
 More from developer portal; 1) tools - check things you can use to integrate with your technology.
 2) showcase, we can find existing similar apps created.
 3) testnet - get testnet ada and developing.
 4)  devblog - get latest info on the developer projects.
 5) docs - old docs page 6) IOHK github page. - best most current info, important to always know the latest releases to keep your software updated. the number 1 page.
 7) cardano stack exchange - a stackoverflow focused on only cardano, also has a reward system.
 8) others; reddit, discord, social media.

 # Beginner friendly Explainer on building transactions:
- This reference is for anyone, developer or not, (even a baby can watch this) of structural things, how they work?
+ This reference is for anyone, developer or not,describing the structure of cardano transactions, how they work?

 ## NOTE:
 - Have a cardano node running in the background (can install Daedelus wallet for this), have a copy of the blockchain that it is synced up, so you can query info using cardano-cli and get updated info.